Starship

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-The robots, which can travel at a max speed of 6 kilometres per hour (3.7 mph), use AI, machine learning, cameras, ultrasound, radar, sensors and GPS to travel along pavements and cross streets.
+Starship robots can travel at a max speed of 6 kilometres per hour (3.7 mph) and use AI, machine learning, cameras, ultrasound, radar, sensors and GPS to travel along pavements and cross streets.

 The company says its robots are now "99 percent autonomous" and in Mafch 2022 told Nordic Ninja VC that Starship’s delivery costs are now lower than the human equivalent.